This information describes the signs and causes of constipation. It also describes ways to prevent and treat constipation.

 Causes of constipation

-Constipation can be caused by many things, including:
+Constipation can be caused by many things, such as:

 -